 4. Same Features as Tents

 Are you worried about rain?
-Mosquitos or bugs?
+Mosquito or bugs?
 Privacy or Cold weather?
 Are those the reasons why you can’t switch into a hammock?

 I’ve heard some people asking these problems because they’ve been using their tent ever since they started camping.
 Hammocks aren’t just for you to sleep, it was not created so you just can sleep on it when the weather is nice.
 Hammock for camping comes with different accessories that can be used in any situation.
 The fact that the hammock is lightweight, you don’t have to worry about bringing its accessories as you can allot more space into it compared to the tent.

 You can use a hammock tarp so you can ensure privacy especially if you want to change clothes.
-There’s also a hammock bug net that can be used to sleep comfortably without worrying about the buzzing of mosquitos and bug bites.
+There’s also a hammock bug net that can be used to sleep comfortably without worrying about the buzzing of mosquitos, insects or bug bites.
 For the cold weather or summer heat, you can set up a hammock rain fly.

 The hammock accessories depend on what you need.
 You can choose to bring all or choose the one you need to leave behind.
 If there is no rain on the radar, you can choose to ditch the rain tarp.
 If there are no mosquitos around, then just don’t bring the bug net.